 Looking in a rearview mirror is uncomfortably tough.

 Ah, what questions abound in cerebral gray stuff.

 Did I make good decisions?
 Was I soft or rough?

 As a little girl, I lived princess dreams.

-My dad was my king, my mom a strict queen,
+My dad was king, mom a sweet strict queen,

 My brother teased, together we schemed.